getnexusapp/.github/profile/README.md

 **Here's what that looks like in practice:**

 You're researching something, so you open the page directly inside Nexus.
-You find something useful and save it to your notes.
+You find something useful and clip it straight to a note, or save it manually.
 Then you ask the Assistant, *"Does this contradict what I've already written?"*

-Nexus already has the context: your notes, the page you're reading, and the connections between your ideas.
+Nexus already has the context: your notes and every page you currently have open across your browser tabs.
 There's no switching to another app, copying text, uploading files, or explaining everything again.
-Like the answer?
-Save it directly as a note.
+Nexus is even quietly watching for contradictions between your notes and the trusted sources you're reading, so inconsistencies never slip through unnoticed.

 That's the workflow Nexus is built around: